Ventilator Management Overview and Practice Questions

 Auto-PEEP

-Low: used to overcome resistance in the circuit.
-High: used to target a tidal volume.
+Low: used to overcome resistance in the circuit; and High: used to target a tidal volume.

-94. What are the tidal volume guidelines and what do these guidelines prevent?
+82. What are the tidal volume guidelines, and what do they prevent?

 The normal tidal volume should be set at 6-8 mL/kg of ideal body weight, and they prevent ALI and ARDS.
-A setting lower than 6 mL/kg will increase the changes of hypoventilation and atelectasis.
+A tidal volume setting lower than 6 mL/kg will increase the chances of hypoventilation and atelectasis.

 CPAP is used for spontaneously breathing patients.